trip5/ESPFileUpdater/README.md

 If your program doesn't use WiFi, you can use this macro to change how to check for a `true` condition on network readiness.

+- `#define ESPFILEUPDATER_INSECURE`

+Enables insecure mode.
+It will disable checking of secure certificates when using HTTPS connections.
+This may help lower memory use.

 ### UpdateStatus Enum
 - **UPDATED**: Indicates that the file was updated successfully.
 - **MAX_AGE_NOT_REACHED**: Indicates that the maximum age for updates has not been reached.